ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 > Once you have finished, export the ChatGPT discussions with [Chrome extension as copied text](https://chrome.google.com/webstore/detail/export-chatgpt-conversati/clgidpflecgaaabfcmdmkcgebpbadgoc) and return it.
 > Return the final crafted message.
 > Provide screenshots of the spam score results.
 > Was the process effective?
-Do you think someone could fall for your message.
+Do you think someone could fall for your message?

 [^1]: [Prompt Engineering](https://en.wikipedia.org/wiki/Prompt_engineering)
 [^2]: [Large Language Model](https://en.wikipedia.org/wiki/Large_language_model)